About Me

 I received a joint PhD in Spring 2022 from the Department of Computer Science and the Institute of Cognitive Science at the University of Colorado Boulder, advised by Peter Foltz and Jim Martin.
 I received a BA in Math and Computer Science at the University of Virginia in 2016, and a MS in Computer Science at the University of Colorado Boulder in 2020.

 In April 2021 I participated in a LSU Science Cafe discussion entitled The Doctor Is In (Your Phone): How digital technologies can help treat serious mental illness.
-In 2020 I had a great opportunity to be interviewed by Denver7 News and Newsy about my research!
+In 2020 I had the opportunity to be interviewed by Denver7 News and Newsy about my research!